-TOEFL iBT® Writing Practice Sets
+TOEFL iBT® Test Writing Practice Sets

 Note: These sample questions allow you to experience the types of tasks presented in the TOEFL iBT® test.
 They are not intended to mimic the testing experience.
+Audio is not included with the questions in these sets.
+However, transcripts of the audio are provided.

 Writing Practice Set 1 (Integrated)